kannanjayachandran/Full-Stack-Data-Science/01 Core Computer Science/Readme.md

 ## Theoretical Computer Science

-Theoretical computer science studies the **fundamental principles of computation**—what can be computed, how efficiently, and under what constraints.
-It provides the mathematical foundations for computer science, influencing everything from programming languages and algorithms to cryptography and artificial intelligence.

-Alan Turing, often considered the father of computer science, formalized the concept of a **Turing machine**.
-A Turing machine is a simplified model of a general-purpose computer.
-It consists of:
+Theoretical computer science explores the limits and principles of computation.
+It tells us what computers can do, what they cannot do, and how efficiently tasks can be performed.

+### Turing Machines

+Alan Turing introduced a simple abstract machine with:

-- An **infinitely long tape** divided into cells, each storing a symbol.
+- An infinite tape storing symbols

-- A **head** that can read, write, and move left or right across the tape.
+- A head that reads/writes and moves

-- A **state register** storing the machine’s current state.
+- A state register

-- A **finite set of instructions** that determine the machine’s behavior.
+- A finite set of rules

-This model allows us to reason about the limits of computation.

----
+Despite its simplicity, it captures the essence of computation.
+Anything that can be computed by a real machine can be expressed with a Turing machine.

 ### Computability Theory

-Computability theory explores what problems can or cannot be solved by an algorithm.

-- **Decidability**: A problem is *decidable* if there exists an algorithm that always produces a "yes" or "no" answer for every valid input.
-Example: determining if a number is prime.

-- **Undecidability**: Some problems, like the *Halting Problem* (deciding if a program will halt or run forever), are provably unsolvable by any algorithm.

-- **Computability**: Studies whether a problem can be solved in a finite number of steps using any computational model.
+Computability theory studies which problems are solvable at all:

+- **Decidable problems**: Always produce a yes/no answer

+- **Undecidable problems**: No algorithm exists to solve all cases

+Example: Halting Problem

-- **Turing Completeness**: A system of data manipulation is *Turing complete* if it can simulate a Turing machine (i.e., express any computation).
+**Turing completeness**: A system can express any computation a Turing machine can perform

 Most modern programming languages are Turing complete.

----

-### Automata Theory and Formal Language Theory
+### Automata Theory & Formal Languages

-Automata theory studies **abstract machines** (mathematical models of computation) and the problems they can solve.
-Examples include:
+Automata theory models computation using different types of abstract machines:

-- **Finite Automata**: Recognize regular languages.
+- **Finite Automata** – Recognize regular languages

-- **Pushdown Automata**: Recognize context-free languages (e.g., used in parsing).
+- **Pushdown Automata** – Recognize context-free languages

+- **Linear Bounded Automata** – Recognize context-sensitive languages

-- **Turing Machines**: Recognize recursively enumerable languages.
+- **Turing Machines** – Recognize recursively enumerable languages

-Formal language theory focuses on the structure of languages and their classifications via the **Chomsky hierarchy**:

-1. **Regular Languages** – Recognized by finite automata.

-2. **Context-Free Languages** – Recognized by pushdown automata.

-3. **Context-Sensitive Languages** – Recognized by linear bounded automata.

-4. **Recursively Enumerable Languages** – Recognized by Turing machines.
+These map onto the **Chomsky hierarchy**, which classifies languages and grammars by expressive power.
+Automata form the basis of compilers, parsers, protocol analyzers, and many verification tools.

 ![Automata](./img/Automata_theory.png)

----

-### Computational complexity theory

-While computability asks *what can be solved*, complexity theory asks *how efficiently* problems can be solved.
-It studies resource usage like **time** and **space**.

-- **Asymptotic complexity**: Uses notations like
+## Computational Complexity Theory

+Complexity theory asks how much time or memory is required to solve a problem.

+**Asymptotic notation** describes growth:

-  - `O(n)` → upper bound (worst case).
+- O(n) – worst-case upper bound

-  - `Ω(n)` → lower bound (best case).
+- Θ(n) – tight bound

-  - `Θ(n)` → tight bound (average/typical growth).
+- Ω(n) – lower bound

-- **Complexity Classes**:
+### Key complexity classes:

-  - **P** – Problems solvable in polynomial time.
+- **P** – Solvable in polynomial time

-  - **NP** – Problems whose solutions can be verified in polynomial time.
+- **NP** – Verifiable in polynomial time

-  - **NP-complete** – The hardest problems in NP; if one can be solved in polynomial time, then all NP problems can.
-Examples: SAT, TSP, Vertex Cover.
+- **NP-complete** – Hardest problems in NP

-  - **NP-hard** – At least as hard as NP-complete problems, but not necessarily in NP (solutions may not be verifiable efficiently).
+- **NP-hard** – At least as hard as NP-complete

-The famous **P vs NP problem** asks whether every problem whose solution can be quickly verified (NP) can also be quickly solved (P).
-This remains one of the greatest unsolved problems in mathematics and computer science.
+The P vs NP problem asks whether every efficiently verifiable problem can also be efficiently solved.
+It remains unsolved.

----

-### Information theory
+## Information Theory

-Information theory, founded by Claude Shannon, studies how information is measured, transmitted, and compressed.
+Information theory, founded by Claude Shannon, studies how to measure, compress, and transmit information.

-Key ideas include:
+### Key concepts

-- **Entropy** – A measure of uncertainty or information content.
+- **Entropy** – Amount of uncertainty or information

-- **Data compression** – Reducing redundancy (e.g., Huffman coding, ZIP).
+- **Lossless compression** – Removing redundancy (e.g., Huffman coding)

-- **Channel capacity** – The maximum rate of reliable information transfer over a communication channel.
+- **Channel capacity** – Maximum transmission rate with low error

+These principles underpin modern communication systems, coding theory, and data compression.

 ![Information theory](./img/information_theory.png)

----

-### Cryptography
+## Cryptography

-Cryptography focuses on **secure communication** and protecting data from adversaries.
-It involves designing and analyzing algorithms that ensure:
+Cryptography ensures secure communication in the presence of adversaries.

+**Core goals**

-- **Confidentiality** – Only intended parties can read the data.
+- **Confidentiality** – Only intended parties can read the data

-- **Integrity** – Data is not tampered with.
+- **Integrity** – Data cannot be modified undetected

-- **Authentication** – Verifying identities.
+- **Authentication** – Verifying identity

-- **Non-repudiation** – Preventing denial of an action (e.g., digital signatures).
+- **Non-repudiation** – Actions cannot be denied later

-Cryptography is built on theoretical concepts such as **number theory**, **complexity theory**, and **information theory**.
-Modern systems include public-key cryptography (RSA, ECC) and symmetric-key algorithms (AES).
+Modern cryptography draws on number theory, complexity theory, and information theory.
+Important methods include:

+- Symmetric-key algorithms (AES)

+- Public-key cryptography (RSA, ECC)

+- Hash functions

+- Digital signatures

 ![Cryptography](./img/cryptography.png)

----

-### Graph theory
+## Graph Theory

-Graph theory studies **graphs**—structures made of nodes (vertices) and connections (edges).
-Graphs model relationships in computer science and real-world problems such as:
+Graph theory studies networks of nodes (vertices) and connections (edges).
+Graphs model relationships and constraints in many domains:

-- **Computer networks** – Routers and links.
+- Computer networks

+- Social networks

-- **Social networks** – People and their relationships.
+- Shortest routes and pathfinding

-- **Optimization** – Shortest path (Dijkstra’s), spanning trees, network flows.

-- **Scheduling and matching problems**.
+- Scheduling, matching, and optimization problems

-Graph theory connects deeply with complexity theory, as many NP-complete problems are graph-based.
+- Numerous NP-complete problems (e.g., Vertex Cover, Graph Coloring)

+Graphs offer a universal way to model structured information in computing.

 ---